BryanJacobs/FIDO2Applet/docs/FAQ.md

 ## I hear bcrypt or Argon2id is better than PBKDF2

 Good luck implementing those on a 16-bit microprocessor.
 I welcome you to try.

+## What does this implementation store for resident keys?

+It will store:
+- the credential ID (an AES256 encrypted blob of the RP ID SHA-256 hash and the credential private key)
+- up to 32 characters of the RP ID, again AES256 encrypted
+- a 64-character-long user ID, again AES256 encrypted
+- the length of the RP ID, unencrypted
+- the length of the user ID, unencrypted
+- a boolean set to true on the first credential from a given RP ID, used to save state when enumerating and counting on-device RPs
+- how many distinct RPs have valid keys on the device, unencrypted
+- how many total RPs are on the device, unencrypted

+This is the minimum to make the credentials management API work.
+It would be possible to encrypt the length fields too, they just aren't and I didn't see it as important.

+The default is to have fifty slots for resident keys, which is double what a Yubikey supports.
+You can turn this up, with a performance and flash cost, or turn it down with a performance and flash benefit.

+## Why is the code quality so low?

+You're welcome to contribute to improving it.
+I wrote this for a purpose and it seems to work for that purpose.

+Please remember that this code is written for processors that don't have an `int` type - only `short`.
+Most function calls are a runtime overhead, and each object allocation comes out of your at-most-2kB of RAM available.
+You can't practically use dynamic memory allocation at all, it's just there to tease you.

+The code I wrote may look ugly, and it's certainly not perfect, but it is reasonably efficient in execution on in-order processors with very limited stacks.

+## Why is the smartcard giving me OPERATION_DENIED when I try to create a resident key?

+You haven't set a PIN.
+You can turn off this feature in the code, or you can set a PIN.
+If I were you, I would use a PIN with resident keys.